CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 `https://<storage-account>.blob.core.windows.net/<container>/<blob-name>?versionid=<version-id>` .
 If the decision is made to continue to store some of the common schemas in source code this is an approach that could be adopted here as well by adding a version to the directory paths `file:///{BASE_DIR}/metadata/hl7_mapping/common/patient/v1/patient.yml``

 #### FHIR -> FHIR, FHIR -> HL7
-Steps
+Steps for migrating:

 1. Update the code to use the URI to determine if the schema should be read from disk or azure by looking at the URI scheme
-    1. Fallback to the existing behavior if it is not a valid URI
+    - Fallback to the existing behavior if it is not a valid URI (i.e. we're resolving an old schema with relative paths)
-2. Update all the schema references (i.e. `extends`, `schemaRef`, `schemaName`) in the existing schemas and settings to reference absolute paths as URLs
+2. Update all the schema references (i.e. `extends`, `schemaRef`, `schemaName`, etc.) in the existing schemas and settings to reference absolute paths as URLs
     - `schema: ../common/patient` -> `schema: file:///{BASE_DIR}/metadata/hl7_mapping/common/patient.yml`
-3. Update schemas to reference azure blobs (i.e `azure:///{BASE_DIR}/metadata/hl7_mapping/common/patient.yml`) and upload schemas to azure blob service
+3. Update schemas to reference azure blobs (i.e `azure:///{AZURE_STORAGE_LOCATION}/metadata/hl7_mapping/common/patient.yml`) and upload schemas to azure blob service
 4. Update all UP sender and receivers to reference the azure schema

+During the migration process, it would make sense to all take another look at the directory structure and names to make sure they make sense moving forward.

 #### HL7 -> FHIR
 Long term, it would be great to add support to this library (it's open sourced) that would support reading files from different file-like storage solutions rather than just disk, but this would likely not be feasible to get done in a quick enough timeframe.
 Instead, before instantiating the converter, the application will sync the azure storage to a spot on the disk the library will read from.